suba18rajan/SRMS/README.md

 # SRMS
-STUDENT RESULT MANAGEMENT SYSTEM USING PYTHON:
+STUDENT RESULT MANAGEMENT SYSTEM USING PYTHON:<br>
             Student Result Management System is a web-based application that mainly focuses on providing the results to the student and the faculty.
 The student checks their respective results using their university registered recognition id’s along with their grades and percentage of that semester.
 The student accessing their results through college site is more convenient and the faculty can easily analyze the pass and failure of a particular subject.
 The student using his roll number can view his results.
 Administrator has the power to add new user and can edit and delete user.
 Student Result Management System is a technological opportunity for the school, college, university and coaching centre institutions searching for a secure, simple and alternative solution to the conventional paper-based exam results evaluation, reporting and distribution.

 PROBLEM STATEMENT: